 Banque Degroof Petercam S.A. has issued several incentive plans in recent years, for the benefit of either the directors or senior managers of the Banque Degroof Petercam Group, or both simultaneously, in order to increase their loyalty and align their interests with those of the Banque Degroof Petercam Group.
 These plans are drawn up in accordance with local legal provisions.
-No amount was recorded in 2021; the corresponding proceeds for the financial year of EUR 9,713 in 2020 are recognised in equity.
+No amount was recorded in 2022 and 2021.

 The incentive plans issued include plans that will be settled in cash and plans that will be settled in shares.
 Over the past two years, the Bank has not issued any plans.

-12. Related parties
+12 Related parties

-Parties related to the Luxembourg division are the associated companies, members of the Board of Directors and other managers of the Bank and its subsidiaries ("Key Executives") as well as close family members of the aforementioned persons or any company controlled or significantly influenced by one of the aforementioned persons.
+The Luxembourg Division's related parties are the associates, members of the Board of Directors and other executives of the Bank and its subsidiaries ("key management"), as well as close family members of the aforementioned persons and any company controlled or significantly influenced by one of the aforementioned persons.

 The tables below summarise, by nature, the transactions that have been carried out with related parties of the Banque Degroof Petercam S.A.
 Group (in EUR):